-R. LISTON presents his respects to Colonel

-Pickering, Secretary of State.
+R. Liston presents his respects to Colonel Pickering, Secretary of State.

-I have, from time to time, taken the liberty of making verbal complaints to you, sir, respecting the practice, lately become frequent among the masters and supercargoes of American merchantmen, of rescuing, by force or by fraud, such vessels as have been detained by the commands of his Majesty's ships of war with a view to future trial in a court of admiratly.
+I have, from time to time, taken the liberty of making verbal complaints to you, sir, respecting the practice, lately become frequent among the masters and supercargoes of American merchantmen, of rescuing, by force or by fraud, such vessels as have been detained by the commands of his Majesty's ships of war, with a view to future trial in a Court of Admiralty.

-I, in particular, mentioned the cases stated at

-large in the enclosed papers
+I, in particular, mentioned the cases stated at large in the inclosed papers.

-The first is that of the brigantine Experience, detained on the 25th May by Captain Poyntz, of his Majesty's ship Solebay She came from Campeachy; was said to be bound for Charleston, (S.C.) and was loaded with logwood.
+The first is that of the brigantine Experience, detained on the 25th May by Captain Poyntz, of His Majesty's ship Solebay.
+She came from Campeachy; was said to be bound for Charleston, (S. C.) and was loaded with logwood.
 The cargo was suspected to be enemies' property; and she was afterwards found to have a complete set of Spanish papers.

-The American master, Hewit, and Howe, the supercargo, with the consent of the British seamen who were put on board to navigate her, overpowered the prize master, (Mr. Bryce.) kept him prisoner several days, and at last, by threats and violence, forced him to leave the vessel and to go on board of a schooner bound for New Providence:
+The American master, Hewit, and Howe the supercargo, with the consent of the British seamen who were put on board to navigate her, overpowered the prize-master, (Mr. Bryce,) kept him prisoner several days, and at last, by threats and violence, forced him to leave the vessel and to go on board of a schooner bound for New Providence.

-The second is the case of the ship Lucy, commanded by a Mr. James Conolly (a native of Ireland, calling himself a citizen of the United States) which was stopt on the 3d of June by Captain Ferrier, of his Majesty's ship York This vessel had smuggled one hundred and eighty seven new negroes from Jamaica The Captain found means to forge a clearance from the custom house of Kingston, and afterwards loaded goods at the

-Havannah, partly the property of enemies, and partly belonging to a Mr Courtauld, a British subject, who recently held a place in the customs under his Majesty's government.
+The second is the case of the ship Lucy, commanded by a Mr. James Conelly (a native of Ireland, calling himself a citizen of the United States) which was stopt on the 3d of June by Captain Ferrier, of His Majesty's ship York.
+This vessel had smuggled one hundred and eighty-seven new negroes from Jamaica.
+The captain found means to forge a clearance from the Custom-house of Kingston, and afterwards loaded goods at the Havanna, partly the property of enemies, and partly belonging to a Mr. Courtauld, a British subject, who recently held a place in the Customs under His Majesty's Government.

-A lieutenant, a quarter master and ten men, were put on board the Lucy to conduct her to Jamaica; and with a view to accommodate the master and the other persons who were found in the vessel, Mr. Conolly, Mr. Courtauld (his nephew,) two other passengers, with servants and seamen, amounting to twelve in all, were permitted by Captain Ferrier to remain on board on their parole.
-They however secretly armed themselves, and in the night surprised the watch, confined the prize master and the British seamen, and carried the ship to Charleston.
+A lieutenant, a quarter-master, and ten men, were put on board the Lucy to conduct her to Jamaica; and with a view to accommodate the master and the other persons who were found in the vessel, Mr. Conelly, Mr. Courtauld, (his nephew,) two other passengers, with servants and seamen, amounting to twelve in all, were permitted by Captain Ferrier to remain on board on their parole.
+They, however, secretly armed themselves, and in the night surprised the watch, confined the prize-master and the British seamen, and carried the ship to Charleston.

-The third case is that of the Fair Columbian, Edward Casey, master, detained by his Majesty's ship the Hind, in company with the sloop of war the Swan.
-She had come from the Havannah; had no sea brief or register on board; was commanded by a person who had deserted about nine months before from his Majesty's ship Polyphemus; and according to the concurrent testimony of eight or nine masters of American vessels which had sailed in company with her from the Havannah, was loaded with Spanish property.
+The third case is that of the Fair Columbian, Edward Casey, master, detained by His Majesty's ship Hind, in company with the sloop of war the Swan.
+She had come from the Havanna; had no sea-brief or register on board; was commanded by a person who had deserted about nine months before from His Majesty's ship Polyphemus; and according to the concurrent testimony of eight or nine masters of American vessels which had sailed in company with her from the Havanna, was loaded with Spanish property.

-These circumstances affording a sufficient cause of suspicion, she was ordered for Bermuda; but the master, by the use of bribery and intoxication, succeeded in inducing the prize master and crew to permit her to be carried into the port of Baltimore.
+These circumstances affording a sufficient cause of suspicion, she was ordered for Bernuda; but the master, by the use of bribery and intoxication, succeeded in inducing the prize-master and crew to permit her to be carried into the port of Baltimore.

 It is unnecessary to employ arguments to prove that these irregularities are an infringement of the law of nations.
-The tenor of the instructions given by the President to the vessels of war of the United
+The tenor of the instructions given by the President to the vessels of war of the